BASIC BOOK INFORMATION

 She gasped, breathless with awe.
 “Oh!
 Oh yes, Dad.”

-Enraptured, she listened to the wondrous tones of the future President’s voice, his charming Massachusetts inflections, and let herself be transported by his charisma.
+Enraptured, she listened to the wondrous tones of the future President’s voice with its charming Massachusetts inflections, and let herself be transported by his charisma.

 How had her small-statured, handicapped father managed to hoist her upon his shoulders?
 She had no way of knowing, but her love for him deepened as surely as her love for that newfound leader of the Western world.